natyra-bajraktari/mcp-accl/README.md

 It includes example notebooks and a lightweight custom MCP server implementation.

 📘 **Starting point:**
-Begin with [`introduction.ipynb`](./introduction.ipynb), which provides an overview and walks through the main concepts and setup steps.
+Begin with [`introduction.ipynb`](./introduction.ipynb), which provides an overview and walks through the main concepts and code steps.

 ---